PROFILE

 workers overseas.
 Foreign reserves dropped

-markedly in 2001 but appear to have now
+markedly in 2001 but stabilized in the $3 to $4

 Moves Toward a Market Economy

-Following the violent events of 1971 during the
+Following the violent events of 1971 during

-fight for independence, Bangladesh--with the
+the fight for independence, Bangladesh--with the

 help of large infusions of donor relief and